Writing test examples

 });

-Transaction ID:4 Success Test
+Transaction ID:4 success test

-This test checks if the transaction[ID:4] executed successfully.
+This test checks if transaction[ID:4] executes successfully.

-Transaction[ID:4] carries out in the Launcher(Deploy Wallet) with incoming message from the Fireworks launcher 1.
-This message sent with send mode = 0
+Transaction[ID:4] occurs in the Launcher with an incoming message from Fireworks Launcher-1.
+This message is sent with send mode = 0

-in the Transaction[ID:2].
+in the transaction[ID:2].

-it('should exist a transaction[ID:4] with a comment send mode = 0', async() => {
+it("should exist a transaction[ID:4] with a comment send mode = 0", async () => {

-const launcher = await blockchain.treasury('launcher');
+const launcher = await blockchain.treasury("launcher");

 const launchResult = await fireworks.sendDeployLaunch(